Pedestrian Accident Injuries

 - Death—pedestrian fatalities are on the rise, and in the past few years over 5,000 pedestrians have been killed in accidents involving motor vehicles annually.
 Pedestrians are extremely vulnerable, outweighed many times over by even the smallest of cars.
 As such, death following a collision with a motor vehicle is far more likely than in accidents involving two cars.

 As is evident from the list of pedestrian injuries above, pedestrians involved in an automobile accident require the assistance of an experienced pedestrian accident attorney who will aggressively fight for their full recovery.
 The Maine law firm of Peter Thompson & Associates has an unmatched reputation for zealous representation of pedestrian victims.
 Our accident attorneys will assess the facts of your case and guide you toward the optimal path of recovery.
-We accept clients on a contingency fee basis and offer a free initial consultation in any one of our three convenient office locations in Falmouth, Bangor, and Portland.
+We accept clients on a contingency fee basis and offer an initial consultation in any one of our three convenient office locations in Falmouth, Bangor, and Portland.
 Home and hospital visits are also available statewide.
-Call us today at 1 (800) 804-2004 to start us fighting for you!
+Call us today at 1 800.804.2004 to start us fighting for you!